-We’re here to tell you that baby-proofing doesn’t have to be difficult.
+We’re here to tell you that securing your baby’s safety doesn’t have to be difficult.
 Although it’s a lot of work and home renovations, it’s not something to stress about.

 Some parents can go overboard with it, but these simple steps will do the trick.
 Learn more about it by scrolling down.

 1. Prevent Shocks

 The NUMBER 1 threat to your baby’s safety is electrical outlets and anything that emits an electric current.